 Observation of the Quality Assurance System

-Apart from the regular controls by the accreditation body at least once year internal audits are performed.
+Apart from the regular controls by the accreditation body regularly internal audits are performed.
 This is necessary to routinely check all aspects of the QA system which are:

-◦customer satisfaction, complaints, technical conditions, maintenance of devices, methods (standard operation procedures, SOP), control of execution, management and filing of results, sample custody, results of official verifications, calibrations and collaborative studies, custody and labelling of chemicals
+Organisation and staff, handling of documents and data, customer satisfaction, complaints, technical conditions, maintenance of devices, methods (standard operation procedures, SOP), control of execution, management and filing of results, sample custody, results of official verifications, calibrations and collaborative studies, custody and labelling of chemicals.

 Results of these internal checks are set out in writing and summed up in an audit report.
 On the basis of this report the entire QA system is evaluated by the general management and corrective measures are accommodate if necessary.

 In addition to the audits mentioned above naturally customers can, under consideration of secrecy, conduct own audits.
 This possibility has been appreciated a few times already during the last years.
 We expressly appreciate this development since customer audits are a good basis for a trustful, transparent and last but not least successful collaboration.

 Preventive measures are an important element of quality assurance since they markedly reduces sources of error respectively risks in all parts of the laboratory and administration.
 They are a foundation for longterm quality assurance because they progressively are implemented into the quality management handbook.

 In terms of personal responsibility all staff is called upon to continuously identify sources of error and thereby contribute to the continuous improvement process.